Emil Stoev (footballer, born 1996)

-Emil Svetoslavov Stoev (Емил Стоев; born 17 January 1996) is a Bulgarian professional footballer who plays as an attacking midfielder for Slavia Sofia.
+Emil Svetoslavov Stoev (Емил Стоев; born 17 January 1996) is a Bulgarian professional footballer who plays as an attacking midfielder for First League club Slavia Sofia.

 Career

 Stoev began his career with Slavia Sofia.
 On 16 February 2017 he was sent on loan to Botev Vratsa until the end of the season.
 The loan was further extended in July.
 On 8 January 2018 Stoev returned in Slavia after his loan ended in the end of 2017.